Khovanov homotopy type, Burnside category, and products: Review of Khovanov homology

 The \emph{Khovanov chain complex} $(\KhCx(K),\diffKh)$ is the specialization $h=t=0$.
 The homology of $\KhCx(K)$ is the \emph{Khovanov homology} $\Kh(K)$. \end{definition} (The Khovanov complex was introduced by Khovanov~\cite{Kho-kh-categorification}.
 The specializations $(h,t)=(0,1)$ and $(h,t)=(1,0)$ were studied by Lee~\cite{Lee-kh-endomorphism} and Bar-Natan~\cite{Bar-kh-tangle-cob}, respectively; the case of general $(h,t)$ was studied by Khovanov~\cite{Kho-kh-Frobenius}, Naot~\cite{Nao-kh-universal}, and others.)

-The homological grading of the summand $A(v)\subseteq \Cx(K)$ is $|v|$ minus the number of negative crossings in the link diagram.
-There is additionally an internal grading, called the \emph{quantum grading}, that persists throughout.
-Modulo some global grading shift, the quantum grading of any Khovanov generator in $F(v)$ is
+The homological grading of the summand $A(v)\subseteq \Cx(K)$ is $|v|-n_-$, where $n_-$ denotes the number of negative crossings in the link diagram.
+There is additionally an internal grading, called the \emph{quantum grading}, that persists throughout; the quantum grading of any Khovanov generator in $F(v)$ is

 The quantum gradings of the formal variables $(h,t)$ are $(-2,-4)$.